The King of the White Elephant: Restoration

 The King of the White Elephant was among two films chosen for a restoration project launched by the Thailand Ministry of Culture, with cooperation from Technicolor and the Thai Film Foundation.
 The film is the oldest surviving Thai film in its complete form.

 The 35-mm negative of the film had actually been lost during World War II, but a 16-mm print that had been archived in the Library of Congress survived, and a new 35-mm copy was made from that print.
 Also, two versions of the film survive, the full 100-minute version and a 50-minute version.
 Both versions of the unrestored film were released on DVD in 2005 by the Thai Film Foundation.

 The restored print was presented at the inaugural Phuket Film Festival in October 2007.

 The other film selected for the 2005 restoration effort was The Boat House (Ruen Pae), a 1962 musical romance.

+Legacy

+The King of the White Elephant is widely regarded as the only surviving complete Thai feature film made before World War II, and has been noted for its 35 mm black-and-white production and English-language dialogue intended for international audiences, as well as its explicit message advocating peace and diplomacy.

+In April 2025, UNESCO added The King of the White Elephant and the archival documents to the Memory of the World International Register, describing the film as a unique record of Thai entertainment and filmmaking of its era that combines traditional Thai performances with Western cinematic language.

+The film is also used in contemporary commemorations and discussions of peace: the Thai Film Archive has screened it for the International Day of Peace, noting that modern audiences—particularly younger viewers—often interpret it not only as an anti-war statement but also as a window into Thai social attitudes and cultural imagination of the late 1930s–1940s, including its opening images of Bangkok in the late 1930s.

+UNESCO has additionally highlighted the Thai Film Archive's role in safeguarding the film as part of broader audiovisual heritage preservation efforts; the Archive received UNESCO's Fellini Silver Medal Award in 2007 for work within the Memory of the World Programme, including preservation work related to the film.